nzakas/understandinges6/manuscript/03-Objects.md

 console.log(Object.getPrototypeOf(friend) === dog);     // true
 ```

 In this example, `getGreeting()` on `friend` calls the prototype method of the same name.
 The `Object.getPrototypeOf()` method is used to ensure the method is always getting the accurate prototype and then an additional string is appended.
+The additional `.call(this)` ensures that the `this` value inside the prototype method is set correctly.

-Needing to remember to do `Object.getPrototypeOf()` to call a method on the prototype is a bit involved, so ECMAScript 6 introduced `super`.
+Needing to remember to use `Object.getPrototypeOf()` and `.call(this)` to call a method on the prototype is a bit involved, so ECMAScript 6 introduced `super`.

 At it's simplest, `super` acts as a pointer to the current object's prototype, effectively acting like `Object.getPrototypeOf(this)`.
 So you can simplify the `getGreeting()` method by rewriting it as: